microsoft/migrate-java-ee-app-to-azure-training/06-migrating-database/README.md

 We need to open up the firewall so your AKS cluster has access to PostgreSQL.

 > Note here we are opting to open it up to all Azure services.
 In a production
-> environment you should probably limit a bit more.
+> environment this is not recommended and you should define tigther rules.

 Execute the following command line: